How to improve software quality

 During the development of the product you can run through this cycle several times, e.g. when you’re using Scrum after each sprint.
 By taking these measures you are shifting your software development process towards a quality oriented framework.
 Quality is a holistic approach, therefore the measurements are starting with requirement analysis, cover code conventions and development processes up to testing all parts of the software development process need to be considered.
 Although it might take some time to get used to the new process and it might seem like you are proceeding slower, you’ll normally regain this time until the end of the project because you’ll have fewer changes and a satisfied customer.

 As mentioned before the important thing about quality is that you find acceptance criteria that are measurable.
 Quality is not about the number of bugs in an application but about the degree of conformance with the defined requirements and expectations (of course, a high quality product is supposed to be ‘bug free’, because bugs mean that the product doesn’t work as expected and that results in a low degree of conformance with the specifications).
-There are several measures that you can take to ensure that your product will have a high quality.
+In this post we showed several measures that you can take to ensure that your product will have a high quality.